 The PIN is automatically entered.

-All Google Workspace editions include a U.S. phone number.
-G Suite Basic, G Suite Business, G Suite Enterprise for Education, Essentials, Business Starter, Business Standard, Business Plus, Enterprise Essentials, Enterprise Standard, Enterprise Plus also support international numbers in Meet video meetings.
-Regular call charges apply.
-Regular call charges apply.
+All Google Workspace editions include a US phone number.
+G Suite Basic, G Suite Business, Google Workspace Essentials, Enterprise, and Education Plus editions also support international numbers in Meet video calls.

 Mute or unmute your phone